-Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
-Other activities bein Other activities being considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance currently occurring.
-Additionally, as the of the substrate on the activities assessed (section 5) are not surface of the seabed occurring within the MCZ, it is thought there is no in-combination effect.
-Habitat structure Bait digging Activity is occurring, but only at low levels and changes - removal of limited locations.
-Additionally, as the activities substratum (extraction) assessed (section 5) are not occurring within , , the MCZ, it is thought there is no in- Penetration and/or combination effect. disturbance of the Static - fixed nets: This activity is currently not permitted to take substratum below the Gill nets, Trammels, place within the Erme Estuary MCZ as it falls surface of the seabed, Entangling under the D&S IFCA Netting Permit Byelaw.
-In including abrasion the estuary landward of the coordinates set out in Annex 1, Figure 3, a permit holder or named Removal of non-target representative is not authorised to use any net species other than a seine net (alongside additional conditions outlined in the Permit Conditions).
-Removal of target Therefore no in-combination effect is thought species to be possible.
-Additionally, as the activities assessed (section 5) are not occurring, it is Changes in suspended thought there is no in-combination effect. solids (water clarity) Passive - nets: Drift This activity is currently not permitted to take nets (demersal) place within the Erme Estuary MCZ as it falls Smothering and under the D&S IFCA Netting Permit Byelaw.
-In siltation rate changes the estuary landward of the coordinates set out (Light) in Annex 1, Figure 3, a permit holder or named representative is not authorised to use any net Genetic modification & other than a seine net.
-Therefore no in- translocation of combination effect is thought to be possible. indigenous species Additionally, as the activities assessed (section Introduction of 5) are not occurring, it is thought there is no in- Introduction of Oalmamaterial combination effect. microbial pathogens Seine nets and This activity is currently not permitted to take Introduction or enroad other; Shrimp push place within the Erme Estuary MCZ as it falls Introduction or spread of invasive non nets, fyke and under the D&S IFCA Netting Permit Byelaw.
-In indigenous species stakenets, ring nets the estuary landward of the coordinates set out inalgenous species in Annex 1, Figure 3, a permit holder or named representative is not authorised to use any net other than a seine net.
-Therefore no incombination effect is thought to be possible.
-Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no incombination effect.
-Hand working Activity is occurring, but only at low levels. (access from Additionally, as the activities assessed (section land/access from 5) are not occurring within the MCZ, it is vessel) thought there is no in-combination effect.
+Plans and Projects

+Activity Description Potential Pressure(s)

+No other plans or projects known to be occurring within The impact of future plans or projects will require assessment in their own right, including accounting for any in-combination effects, N/A

+Erme Estuary MCZ alongside existing activities.
+Other activities bein Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is currently occurring.
+Additionally, as the activities assessed (section 5) are not occurring within the MCZ, it is thought there is Abrasion/disturbance of the substrate on the surface of the seabed no in-combination effect.
+Habitat structure Bait digging Activity is occurring, but only at low levels and limited locations.
+Additionally, as the activities assessed (section 5) are not occurring within the MCZ, it is thought there is no in- combination effect. changes - removal of substratum (extraction) Penetration and/or disturbance of the Static - fixed nets: Gill nets, Trammels, Entangling This activity is currently not permitted to take place within the Erme Estuary MCZ as it falls under the D&S IFCA Netting Permit Byelaw.
+In the estuary landward of the coordinates set out in Annex 1, Figure 3, a permit holder or named substratum below the surface of the seabed, including abrasion Removal of non-target representative is not authorised to use any net other than a seine net (alongside additional conditions outlined in the Permit Conditions).
+Therefore no in-combination effect is thought to be possible.
+Additionally, as the activities assessed (section 5) are not occurring, it is species Removal of target species Changes in suspended Passive - nets: Drift thought there is no in-combination effect. solids (water clarity) nets (demersal) This activity is currently not permitted to take place within the Erme Estuary MCZ as it falls under the D&S IFCA Netting Permit Byelaw.
+In the estuary landward of the coordinates set out in Annex 1, Figure 3, a permit holder or named Smothering and siltation rate changes (Light) representative is not authorised to use any net other than a seine net.
+Therefore no in- combination effect is thought to be possible.
+Additionally, as the activities assessed (section Genetic modification & translocation of indigenous species 5) are not occurring, it is thought there is no in- combination effect.
+Introduction of microbial pathogens Seine nets and other; Shrimp push nets, fyke and stakenets, ring nets This activity is currently not permitted to take place within the Erme Estuary MCZ as it falls under the D&S IFCA Netting Permit Byelaw.
+In the estuary landward of the coordinates set out in Annex 1, Figure 3, a permit holder or named representative is not authorised to use any net other than a seine net.
+Therefore no in- combination effect is thought to be possible.
+Additionally, as the activities assessed (section Introduction or spread of invasive non indigenous species Hand working 5) are not occurring, it is thought there is no in- combination effect.
+Activity is occurring, but only at low levels. (access from land/access from vessel) Additionally, as the activities assessed (section 5) are not occurring within the MCZ, it is thought there is no in-combination effect.
 Beach seine netting There is no evidence that this activity is currently occurring.
-Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no incombination effect.
-Static - pots/traps: Activity is occurring but only at a low levels.
-Pots/creels, Additionally, as the activities assessed (section cuttlepots, fish traps 5) are not occurring, it is thought there is no incombination effect.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in- combination effect.
+Static - pots/traps: Pots/creels, cuttlepots, fish traps Activity is occurring but only at a low levels.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in- combination effect.